Side-On/Film-Pairs/README.md

 multiplier, Easy being the lowest reward and Hard being the highest.

 There will also be a 'Top Score' feature, showing the user their previous top score event after exiting the game.
 This will be displayed above the cards, as well as on the game completed screen.
-This feature will to introduced to encourage the users to return to try and beat their previous score.
+This feature will be introduced to encourage the users to return in an effort to try and beat their previous score.

 #### Technologies used